extio1/extio1/README.md

 ### System programming engineer | [NSU](https://english.nsu.ru/) Student

-I'm high course student of CS having experience working in the industry
+I'm high course student of CS and have experience of working in the industry

 ```mermaid
 mindmap